Evaluating dispositional explanations of obedience

 Â

-METHODOLOGICAL ISSUES: The measures used to identify authoritarian personality traits may face methodological criticisms.
-There is a likelihood of response bias or social desirability in the F-scale, where participants may provide socially acceptable responses.
-This could lead to participants being falsely identified as authoritarian when they are not, as they may feel compelled to answer in a way that aligns with societal norms.
-This, in turn, may compromise the internal validity of using questionnaire research methods to determine the extent of authoritarianism.
+METHODOLOGICAL ISSUES: The measures used to identify authoritarian personality traits may be subject to methodological criticisms.
+There is a risk of response bias or social desirability in the F-scale, leading participants to provide socially acceptable responses.
+This could lead participants to be falsely identified as authoritarian when they are not, as they may feel compelled to answer in ways that align with societal norms.
+This, in turn, may compromise the internal validity of questionnaire-based research methods for determining the extent of authoritarianism.

 Â